NativeScript/docs-v8/introduction.md

 ns create myCoolApp
 ```

-If you'd like to try one of the other templates not listed by `ns create` run:
+If you would like to try one of the other templates not listed by `ns create` run:

 ```cli
 ns create myCoolApp --template <template-package-name>
 ```

 :::tip
-If you want to skip the interactive prompts, you can pass:
+If you want to skip the interactive prompts, you can pass the following flags:

 ```cli
 ns create myCoolApp --angular // or --ng for short